 There are five key indicators that support how the money is spent.
 These are:

 In addition to this, the school must also meet national curriculum requirements for swimming and water safety.

 Our sports funding for this academic year is being spent in a number of ways.

-We have subscribed to the Elite Package through the Local Authority School Sports Partnership which enables the children to participate in a range of cluster, local and regional events.
+We have subscribed to the Local Authority School Sports Partnership which enables the children to participate in a range of cluster, local and regional events.

 The teachers have taken part in various CPD opportunities.
 These are being implemented in lessons throughout the school.
 Staff attended the Tees Valley P.E. conference earlier in the year.

-Mrs Mullis and Miss Brazier continue to work with the staff and governors to develop a competitive but fun sports day for children from Years 1-6.
+Mrs Mullis and Miss Lacy continue to work with the staff and governors to develop a competitive but fun sports day for children from Years 1-6.

 We ensure that, where possible, a teacher can accompany the children to sporting events during the school day.